poptart-cat-030/bcit-test2/README.md

 2. https://www.ssh.com/academy/ssh/keygen
 3. https://docs.digitalocean.com/products/droplets/how-to/add-ssh-keys/

-### Creating a Droplet that runs Arch Linux and connecting to it using SSH
+### Creating a Droplet that runs Arch Linux with automated initial set-up tasks (cloud-init)
 ***

 > What is a Droplet?

 A Droplet is a virtual machine (VM) that lives on servers owned by DigitalOcean that uses a Linux-based operating system.
 For our purposes, we will be running Arch Linux on our Droplet.
 The server we create will live in this VM.

-#### Creating an Arch Linux Droplet
+> What is a cloud-init?

+Cloud-init is a package that contains the tools used to initialize (setup) cloud instances, or in our case, servers, automatically.
+It does this by using YAML-formatted configuration files (files that contain human-readable instructions), the most common of which being cloud-config files.
+When a server starts, cloud-init will read and execute the instructions written in YAML file(s).

+Instead of creating 100 servers and manually changing each of them to have the same configurations, we can have those 100 servers all have the settings we want them to have right from the beginning by using a cloud-config file.
+This can save us a lot of time, and it also reduces the chances of human error.

-To create an Arch Linux Droplet on DigitalOcean, follow these steps:
+To create an Arch Linux Droplet with automated initial set-up tasks on DigitalOcean, follow these steps:

 > Note: You must complete the previous instructions sections for this section to work because we will be using the Arch Linux image and SSH keys we made earlier